decred/dcrdocs/docs/governance/politeia/example-proposals.md

 In the *Who* section, describe the entity making the proposal, who will complete the work, and who will draw down on the proposal's budget.

-> This proposal is submitted by @AllYourStake (on Slack, /u/StakeGovernor2000 on reddit).
+> This proposal is submitted by @AllYourStake (on Matrix, /u/StakeGovernor2000 on reddit).
 > You may remember me as the organizer of Decred's presence at such blockchain events as Real Blockchain Conference 2017 and Buckets of Blockchain 2018.
 > I don't know exactly who the 3 booth staff and 1 Stakey suit wearer will be, I will be one of the staff and @Contributor1 is also interested.